 Bozena U. Zaremba has served the needs of the Jan Karski Educational Foundation since 2013 as an administrative and project manager, as well as a writer and translator.
 She is responsible for promoting, distributing, and carrying out JKEF’s two leading projects: graphic novel Karski’s Mission: to Stop the Holocaust (for which she served as editor and translator) and traveling exhibition The World Knew: Jan Karski’s Mission for Humanity (for which she translated the text).

 Her translations into English include What I Received from God and People: A Story of Helena Modjeska by Joanna Sokołowska-Gwizdka and Radiation: A Tribute to Maria Skłodowska-Curie, a play by Kazimierz Braun.
 In 2007, Ms. Zaremba was awarded a Civic Achievement Award by the Polish American Historical Association for her "Contribution to Furthering an Understanding of the Polish Experience in America."
+Her educational work on the Karki legacy was recognized in 2019 by the Florida Council for the Social Studies with the Agnes Crabtree International Relations Award.
 She holds an M.A. in English from the Jagiellonian University in Krakow, Poland, and is a graduate of the State School of Music in Krakow, where she studied voice.
 She lives with her family in South Florida, where she enjoys singing in the local church choir.